aplteam/Cider/docs/Cider-User-Guide.md

 If `]Cider.OpenProject` discovers later packages it will ask the user whether packages shall be re-installed with the `-update` flag set.
 This will happen independently for each package installation folder.

-#### 5. Loading Tatin packages (optional)
+#### 5. Loading Tatin packages

 Your application or tool might depend on one or more Tatin[^tatin] packages.
 By assigning `tatinFolder` one or more comma-separated folders hosting installed Tatin packages you can make sure that Cider will load[^load_tatin_pkgs] those installed packages into the root of your project.

 In particular when you specify more than a single folder you are likely to want some packages to be loaded into a sub namespace of the root of your project.

-For example, let's assume you want all packages installed in the folder `packages/` to be loaded into the root of your project.
-Let's also assume that you want to load all packages from a folder `packages_dev/` (for "development") into a namespace `TestCases` in the root of your project.
+For example, let's assume you want all packages installed in the folder `packages/` to be loaded into the root of your project, and that you want to load all packages from a folder `packages_dev/` (for "development") into a namespace `TestCases` in the root of your project.

 This will do the trick: